-Compiles to disk a source file or a list of source
+Compiles to disk a source file or a list of source files using

 .lgt) can be omitted.
 Source file paths can be absolute,

-relative to the current directory, or use library
+relative to the current directory, or use library notation.
+This

-is specified, the compiler tries first to append a Logtalk source file extension and then a
+compiler tries first to append a Logtalk source file extension and then a

 Prolog source file extension.
 If that fails, the compiler tries to use the

 Note that only the errors related to problems in the predicate argument are listed below.
-This predicate fails when errors are found during compilation of a source file.
+This predicate fails on the first error found during compilation of a source file.
 In this case, no file with the compiled code is written to disk.